"Dec. 5, 2012 -- It's never too late to start reaping the benefits of a heart-healthy diet.

-The principal pharmacological action of nitroglycerin is relaxation of vascular smooth muscle, producing a vasodilator effect on both peripheral arteries and veins with more prominent effects on the latter.
-Dilation of the post-capillary vessels, including large veins, promotes peripheral pooling of blood and decreases venous return to the heart, thereby reducing left ventricular end-diastolic pressure (pre-load).
-Arteriolar relaxation reduces systemic vascular resistance and arterial pressure (after-load).
+The principal pharmacological action of nitroglycerin is relaxation of vascular smooth muscle.
+Although venous effects predominate, nitroglycerin produces, in a dose-related manner, dilation of both arterial and venous beds.
+Dilation of the postcapillary vessels, including large veins, promotes peripheral pooling of blood, decreases venous return to the heart, and reduces left ventricular end-diastolic pressure (preload).
+Nitroglycerin also produces arteriolar relaxation, thereby reducing peripheral vascular resistance and arterial pressure (after load), and dilates large epicardial coronary arteries; however, the extent to which this latter effect contributes to the relief of exertional angina is unclear.

 Therapeutic doses of nitroglycerin may reduce systolic, diastolic and mean arterial blood pressure.
 Effective coronary perfusion pressure is usually maintained, but can be compromised if blood pressure falls excessively or increased heart rate decreases diastolic filling time.

-Elevated central venous and pulmonary capillary wedge pressures, pulmonary vascular resistance and systemic vascular resistance are also reduced by nitroglycerin therapy.
+Elevated central venous and pulmonary capillary wedge pressures, and pulmonary and systemic vascular resistance are also reduced by nitroglycerin therapy.
 Heart rate is usually slightly increased, presumably a reflex response to the fall in blood pressure.
 Cardiac index may be increased, decreased, or unchanged.
-Patients with elevated left ventricular filling pressure and systemic vascular resistance values in conjunction with a depressed cardiac index are likely to experience an improvement in cardiac index.
-On the other hand, when filling pressures and cardiac index are normal, cardiac index may be slightly reduced.
+Myocardial oxygen consumption or demand (as measured by the pressure-rate product, tension-time index, and stroke-work index) is decreased and a more favorable supply-demand ratio can be achieved.
+Patients with elevated left ventricular filling pressure and increased systemic vascular resistance in association with a depressed cardiac index are likely to experience an improvement in cardiac index.
+In contrast, when filling pressures and cardiac index are normal, cardiac index may be slightly reduced following nitroglycerin administration.

-In a pharmacokinetic study when a single 0.8 mg dose of Nitrolingual® Pumpspray (nitroglycerin lingual spray) was administered to healthy volunteers (n = 24), the mean Cmax and tmax were 1,041pg/mL • min and 7.5 minutes, respectively.
-Additionally, in these subjects the mean area-under-fhe-curve (AUC) was 12,769 pg/mL • min.
+In a pharmacokinetic study when a single 0.8 mg dose of Nitrolingual Pumpspray was administered to healthy volunteers (n = 24), the mean Cmax and tmax were 1.041pg/mL and 7.5 minutes, respectively.
+Additionally, in these subjects the mean area under the curve (AUC) was 12.769 pg/mL · min.

 This monograph has been modified to include the generic and brand name in many instances.